mc100s/mern-boilerplate/README.md

 - http://localhost:3000/: The last version of your React application that is calling your API with the base url "http://localhost:5000/api/"

+## How to implement a Full Stack feature?
+1. Implement it in the sever by creating a route and some models if necessary
+2. Test it with Postman with many different cases
+3. Create a new API method in `client/src/api.js`
+4. Consume the API method in your client :)

 ## Example in the code

 ### `server/routes/auth.js`